 Guide to Creating an Effective Work Environment at Home

-1. Use a desk, table or hard surface that you can pull a chair underneath.
+1. Use a desk, table or hard surface that you can pull a second hand office chair underneath.
 There needs to be an adequate distance from your lap to the underside of the table - ideally between 700mm and 800mm.

 2. Standing at a sit-stand desk or static worksurface then make sure you have good foot clearance so you can sit/stand close enough to your laptop or computer.